Skip to Main Content

 There are huge benefits to vaccinating your cat or dog, but there is also a risk of allergic reactions to vaccines.
 Are pet vaccines worth the risk?
 What side effects should you watch for?
 Why is your kitten or puppy itching after vaccination?
 Find out below.

-Why is my (kitten) puppy itching after vaccination?
+Why is my kitten or puppy itching after vaccination?

 How often are cats and dogs itchy after vaccines?

-It is not uncommon for dogs and cats to experience itchy skin after receiving a vaccine, although the frequency can vary.
+It's common for dogs and cats to experience itchy skin after receiving a vaccine, although the frequency can vary.
 Some pets may have mild itching that resolves quickly, while others may experience more persistent or severe itching.
-Monitor your animal companion closely and consult a veterinarian if the itching persists or becomes more severe.
+Monitor your pet closely and consult a veterinarian if the itching persists or becomes more severe.

 What other allergic reactions can pets have from a vaccine?